Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Proximal gradient method with extrapolation and line search

-In this section, we present a proximal gradient method with extrapolation and line search (PGels) for solving \eqref{model}.
-This method is developed based on a specially constructed potential function, which is defined in \eqref{defpofun}.
-The complete PGels for solving \eqref{model} is presented as Algorithm \ref{alg_PGels}.
+In this section, we present a proximal gradient method with extrapolation and line search (PGels) for solving problem \eqref{model}.
+This method is developed based on a specially constructed potential function defined in \eqref{defpofun}.
+The complete framework is presented in Algorithm \ref{alg_PGels}.

 \begin{remark}[\textbf{Comments on special cases of PGels}] In Algorithm \ref{alg_PGels}, if $\delta=0$, then we have $\beta_k^0 = 0$ and hence $\bm{y}^k = \bm{x}^k$ for all $k\geq0$.
 In this case, our line search criterion \eqref{lscond} reduces to